-The institution is asked to host on one evening a dinner or reception between the Team and members of the institution's Senior Management Team, including the Head of Institution- usually no more than 6 institution attendees.
+The institution is asked to host on one evening a dinner between the Team and members of the institution's Senior Management Team, including the Head of Institution- usually no more than 6 institution attendees.
+The reservation should be made at a restaurant (ideally with a private dining room) for 19:30 or 20:00.

-The institution is asked to make provisional reservations for the Team (6 attendees) (around 19:30) each night either in the main hotel restaurant (if secured as part of the room rate deal) or at nearby restaurants.
+The institution is asked to make provisional reservations for the Team (6 attendees) (around 20:00hrs) each night either in the main hotel restaurant (if secured as part of the room rate deal) or at nearby restaurants.
 If external restaurants are to be used, a taxi service should also be secured if the restaurants are not within walking distance.

 The institution is asked to make a dinner reservation in a private meeting room or a private dining room to enable the final dinner to be a working dinner.
-The QQI Head of Cyclical Reviews will attend and therefore the booking should be made for 7 people at 19:30.
+QQI will attend and therefore the booking should be made for 7 people at 19:30.